Battle of Gdynia

 Battle of Gdynia was one of the major battles in northern Poland during the Invasion of Poland of 1939.
-The Germans' main push towards Gdynia began on 8 September and they captured Gdynia six days later on 14 September.
+The Germans' main push towards Gdynia began on 1 September and they captured Gdynia two weeks later on 14 September.
+After the fall of Gdynia, the warfare continued on the plateau called Kępa Oksywska.

 Before the battle

 Gdynia is a major civilian and military port on the Baltic Sea, and was an important industrial centre of the Second Polish Republic.
 Its defence was one of the key elements in the Polish defence plan.
 One of the Polish armies, Armia Pomorze, had orders to prevent German forces from breaking through the Polish Corridor that linked most of Germany with East Prussia and to defend Gdynia, Hel, Kępa Oksywska and Oksywie.